osrf/gazebo_tutorials/static_map_plugin/tutorial.md

 The Static Map Plugin currently has few limitations:

-* It is only able to generate square-shaped map models and it does not support capturing a rectangular region of the world.
+* It is only able to generate square-shaped map models based on `<world_size>` and does not support rectangular regions.
-* Downloading of images happen in the main thread and thus blocks gazebo window until all images are downloaded.
+* Downloading of images happen in the main thread and thus blocks Gazebo window until all images are downloaded.
 The number of image tiles to download depends on the `<world_size>` specified.
 * Only the **Standard** Google Map API is supported, see [Usage Limits](https://developers.google.com/maps/documentation/static-maps/usage-limits) for more details.